anoma/anoma-blog/alberto/hypernova-by-hand.md

 ## Summary

-That was a long journey!
+We made it, again!
 We have managed to fold two iterations of our Fibonacci example and then verify the folding protocol by sum-checking the final linearised CCCS relation $R'_3$.

 At each iteration, the incoming relation $R^{(k)}_2 \in \mathcal{R}_{CCCS}$ generates random values $r^{(k)} \in \mathbb{F}$ that are propagated to the next accumulated relation $R^{(k+1)}_1 \in \mathcal{R}_{LCCCS}$.
 This serves as the glue that makes the domino effect possible.